 What are Data Loss Prevention Tools?

-Data loss prevention tools, also known as data leak prevention software, is a type of information security solution that aims to protect sensitive business information and control.
+Data loss prevention tools, also known as data leak prevention software, are a type of information security solution that aims to protect sensitive business information and control.

 Distribution control is an important element of DLP solutions, ensuring that users do not send corporate business network-generated data outside of the company’s IT environment.